 Actually, it’s just across the pond in England.
-Foodies Productions, a subsidiary of Disney, is facing four criminal charges stemming from a now infamous incident in which Harrison Ford suffered a broken leg while filming the blockbuster sequel.
+Foodles Productions, a subsidiary of Disney, is facing four criminal charges stemming from a now infamous incident in which Harrison Ford suffered a broken leg while filming the blockbuster sequel.

 “By law, employers must take reasonable steps to protect workers – this is as true on a film set as a factory floor,” a spokesperson for the government body told the BBC.

-“Cast and crew safety is always a top priority,” Foodies fired back.
+“Cast and crew safety is always a top priority,” Foodles fired back.
 “We provided full co-operation during HSE’s investigation into the on-set accident that occurred in June 2014 and are disappointed in HSE’s decision.”